 Chiffonade refers to finely sliced leaf vegetables, often herbs, used as a garnish for soup or salad.
 According to Wikipedia, “chiffon” is French for “rag” referring to the fabric-like strips that result from this technique.
 Wow, I didn’t know that.
 I always thought that chiffon referred to the sheer fabric that dreamy floaty evening dresses are made of.
 Anyway, this is a food blog and not a fashion blog and this is about chiffonade and not chiffon.
-You can make a chiffonade of just about any herb.
+You can make a chiffonade of just about any leafy herb large enough to roll.
 The fine, fine slices when used to top soups and salads are not only pretty to look at but they make the experience of eating raw leaves less intimidating.

 A couple of days ago, I made basil chiffonade for a tomato mixture that went to my nachos salad.
 The recipe for nachos salad will be posted next.